ThibaultFillion/strengths/documentation/setting_up_initial_conditions.rst

 the *state* argument of the RDSystem constructor or the *state* attribute of the RDSystem object.

-The *"space*" attribute have been left to default in the example above.
+The *"space*" attribute has been left to default in the example above.
-As a consequence, the dimensions of the reaction diffusion space are w=d=h=1 cell.
+As a consequence, the dimensions of the reaction-diffusion space are w=d=h=1 cell.
 The system state is thus: [quantity of A in cell 0, quantity of B in cell 0].
 Let us say we initially want 5 nmol of A and 3 nmol of B in the unique cell of the system.